-How to Prepare and Cook Picanha
+How to Cook Picanha

 Once set, pat the beef cut with a dry paper towel then remove the excess skin and membrane.
 In terms of seasoning, you can settle with just using salt since the Brazilian beef cut itself is already flavorful.
 But if you’re feeling adventurous, you may use some tasty steak seasoning as well.

-As for cooking, here are some picanha recipes you can choose from:
+Here are some picanha recipes you can choose from: